AI Lead Scoring

 When do you need scoring vs qualification?

 Lead scoring is for businesses whose problem is prioritising the right leads among a larger volume of qualified ones.
 Their pipeline has enough good leads but the sales team calls them in the wrong order or loses track of warm ones while chasing cold ones.
-The clinical symptom is deals going cold that should have closed, and sales people surprised when a lead signs with a competitor they did not know was also talking to them.
+The telltale symptom is deals going cold that should have closed, and sales people surprised when a lead signs with a competitor they did not know was also talking to them.

 Most SMEs build qualification first, run it for 60 to 90 days until the pipeline data is clean, then add scoring.
 Trying to score a dirty pipeline produces a sophisticated ranking of leads who are mostly wrong.
 The full comparison of lead scoring vs lead qualification covers this in detail if you are not sure which applies to your business right now.